yoesk8/my-full-template/README.md

 * Navigation scheme:

     * On left side there is a logo.
 It can be used as navigation link to the main page.
-    * On right side there are four links or burger menu.
-It contains:
+    * On right side there are five links or a burger menu.
+(Note: If on the Gallery or Contact Page there will only be 3 links instead of 5) It contains:
         * Home
-        * About me
+        * About
-        * Offer
         * Contact

-## Timetable

-* Each site has a timetable on the bottom.
-Customers can find classes times here.
+        * Testimonials
+        * Gallery

 ## Footer

 * Footer is consistent on all pages.
-It has contact details on left side and social links on right side.
+It has social links centered on it.
 Each link will open in a separate tab in a browser.

 ## Home

-* ### Portfolio section

-    * Portfolio includes an image on the left side and profession information on the right side.
-This section is consistent on all pages.

-* ### Career path section
+* ### About me section

-    * Career path section contains top achievements and career  points.
-It is presented as a timeline.
+    * About me section includes a description of the personal trainer's personna, qualities, qualifications and approach to personal training

-* ### Packages section
+* ### Testimonials section

-    * This part has three packages to choose for a customers.
-All buttons are linked to offer site.
+    * This section includes 3 separate testimonials from former and current clients of the personal trainer in question, allowing

 ## About me